cyberbotics/webots-doc/guide/general-bugs.md

 ### Virtualization

-Because it highly relies on OpenGL, Webots may not work properly in virtualized environments (such as VMWare or VirtualBox) which often lack a good OpenGL support.
+Because it highly relies on OpenGL, Webots may not work properly in virtualized environments (such as VMWare or VirtualBox) which often lack good OpenGL support.
 Hence, Webots may exhibit some display bugs, run very slowly or crash in such environments.